WhatsApp

 The main steps involved in the court-free procedure for reducing capital, as outlined under the Companies Ordinance are as follows:

-1. All directors must sign a solvency statement on Form NSC17 to support the proposed capital reduction (section 216).
+1. Solvency statement: All directors must sign a solvency statement on Form NSC17 to support the proposed capital reduction (section 216).

-4. Creditors or members who did not approve the resolution have the right to apply to the court to cancel the resolution within five weeks after it has been passed (sections 220 to 222).
+4. 5-Week waiting period: Creditors or members who did not approve the resolution have the right to apply to the court to cancel the resolution within five weeks after it has been passed (sections 220 to 222).

 5. If no court application is made, the company must file a return of the capital reduction using Form NSC19 with the Registrar after the five-week period but within seven weeks (section 224).
 If a court order is required, this must be filed within 15 days after the court confirms the resolution or the legal proceedings conclude without a decision from the court (section 225).

-6. The reduction in share capital becomes effective once Form NSC19 is registered by the Registrar (section 215).
+6. Final filing: The reduction in share capital becomes effective once Form NSC19 is registered by the Registrar (section 215).

-This method is employed when the court-free method can not be applied.
+This method is used when the court-free method can not be applied.
 It involves a court application and is necessary under certain conditions:

 • Insolvency: If the company is not solvent, a court order can still facilitate capital reduction.